Room Size and the Size of a Bioethanol Fireplace

 In addition to creating CO2, only heat and slightly evaporated water are created during the burning of bioethanol.

-In the graph here you can see what minimum room size is recommended for different burners.
+In the graph, to the right, you can see what is recommended as the minimum room size for different burners.
 Calculated based on bioethanol consumption of bioethanol pr. hour.

 In the graph we have added two of our most popular bioethanol burners:

 The two burners use approx 0.375 and 0.714 liters of bioethanol pr. hour and requires a space of approx 60 m3 and 114 m3.
 Both burners are adjustable and if the room size is just below the recommended, you can choose to use the fireplace with a downgraded flame.

 To calculate the volume of your space, use the following form and multiply spaces: Length x Width x Height = Volume (m3)